OpenEvalProject/evals/manuscripts/elife-14577/v1/manuscript.md

 ## Results

-## Functional elements of Pi uptake are localized within the root cap
+### Functional elements of Pi uptake are localized within the root cap

-PHT1;1 and PHT1;4, the two most important high-affinity phosphate transporters required for up to 75% of Pi uptake in
+PHT1;1 and PHT1;4, the two most important high-affinity phosphate transporters required for up to 75% of Pi uptake in Arabidopsis, are localized to the distal part of the root tip (Shin et al., 2004).
+Both transporters are observed in the root tip (primarily in the root cap), where they are expressed at the transcriptional and protein levels (Figure 1A) with PHF1, a crucial component facilitating PHT1 post-translational regulation and its targeting to the PM (Gonzalez et al., 2005; Bayle et al., 2011) (Figure 1A).
+The root tip surrounds and protects the meristem, while also acting as the initial contact point between the roots and soil.
+In order to visualize Pi in plants, pulses of radioactive tracer were applied by immersing the whole root system in 33Pi solution.
+When fed to plantlets, 33Pi accumulation was observed at the extremity of the root tip (Figure 1B), including the meristematic zone (Figure 1C).

 ![Figure 1.](https://cdn.elifesciences.org/articles/14577/elife-14577-fig1-v1.jpg)

 **Figure 1.:** (A) Reporter lines expressing transcriptional and translational fusions for the high affinity transporters expressed in the root (PHT1;1 and PHT1;4) are localized in the root cap, in addition to PHF1, a major post-translational regulator required for PHT1 targeting to the plasma membrane.
 Scale bars: 50 μm.
 (B) Accumulation of 33P in the root tip of Arabidopsis plantlets.
 Whole roots were immersed in 33P-enriched solution for 1 day.
 (C) Pi accumulation in the root tip is abolished by targeted ablation with 5FC in the Q0171>>FCY-UPP line.
 The short pulse of 33Pi applied to the WT and Q0171>>FCY-UPP lines was revealed by a live radioisotope microimaging system.
 Light transmission and 33P images are merged.
 33P content is represented as color intensity.
-Scale bar: 100 μm.DOI: http://dx.doi.org/10.7554/eLife.14577.003
+Scale bar: 100 μm.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/14577/elife-14577-fig1-figsupp1-v1.jpg)

 **Figure 1—figure supplement 1.:** (A) 33P (200 kBq) was initially applied to the middle of the root in a zone isolated from the medium by Vaseline.
 (B) The presence of 33P in the root tip is observed 30 min later by the live radioisotope microimaging system.
 Presented image is a magnified view of the box in (A).
-Scale bar: 200 μm.DOI: http://dx.doi.org/10.7554/eLife.14577.004
+Scale bar: 200 μm.

 ![Figure 1—figure supplement 2.](https://cdn.elifesciences.org/articles/14577/elife-14577-fig1-figsupp2-v1.jpg)

 **Figure 1—figure supplement 2.:** (A) Enzymatic transformation of 5-Fluorocytosine (5-FC) into toxic 5-Fluoro-UMP by FCY and UPP enzymes.
 (B) Transactivation system used to express a conditional negative marker in the root cap.
 The Q0171 transgenic line contains a GAL4 activator gene (in T-DNA) driven by a minimal promoter (enhancer trap), which is transactivated in the root cap by a cell layer-specific gene X (black arrow).
 After crossing with a line containing the conditional ablation marker FCY-UPP driven by UAS, GAL4 binds to the UAS sequence, activating transcription of the GFP reporter gene as well as FCY-UPP (red arrows).
 (C) Effect of 5FC (3.8 mM) on GFP expression in the transgenic Q0171>>FCY-UPP line.
 The line contains a transactivating GFP marker (green) and an FCY-UPP fusion in the root cap.
 5FC treatment abolishes expression of genes in the root cap (as visualized by a strong reduction in GFP signal) while keeping cells alive (as visualized by the absence of PI staining in the nuclei).
 The heat shock treatment control promotes cell death (visualized as PI nuclear staining).
 Images are focused on the surface of the lateral root cap.
 Magnifications of the images are shown in the inserts.
 Red: PI, green: GFP.
-Scale bars: 100 μm.DOI: http://dx.doi.org/10.7554/eLife.14577.005
+Scale bars: 100 μm.

 ![Figure 1—figure supplement 3.](https://cdn.elifesciences.org/articles/14577/elife-14577-fig1-figsupp3-v1.jpg)

 **Figure 1—figure supplement 3.:** Plantlet phenotypes are shown after the 4-day transfer to 5FC or DMSO (control).
 Arrows indicate the tips of primary roots at the beginning (blue) and end (black) of the respective treatment.
 Primary root growth is shown at the beginning (Day 0) and after 2 and 4 days of treatment.
 DMSO, a solvent of 5FC, was used as the control treatment.
-Values are means ± SD of 15 plantlets.DOI: http://dx.doi.org/10.7554/eLife.14577.006
+Values are means ± SD of 15 plantlets.

 Pi translocation absorbed by the whole root system contributes to the presence of Pi in the root tip, as revealed by the accumulation of radiotracer in the root tip within 30 min of 33Pi application to the middle of the root system (Figure 1—figure supplement 1).
 Consequently, we chose genetic approaches to decipher the role of the root tip in Pi uptake, since the small size of this tissue prevented application of 33Pi at the root tip in a precise or exclusive manner.